akeneo/onboarder-helpcenter/content/md/supplier-onboarder/manage-products/enrich-with-excel-files.md

 # Export your products in an excel sheet
 Akeneo Onboarder allows you to enrich products directly from the portal, but we also wanted to keep the possibility for you to use excel files.
 With a simple click on `Export All`, you can download all the product data stored in Akeneo Onboarder.
+You can also select products you need to export and click on `Export selection`.

 Once you launch the export, you see a notification with a link to the Process tracker to find the latest export.